apb305/react-todo-app/README.md

 ## React JS todo app

-Hello, I've written a small todo app using bootstrap for CSS.
+A small todo application created using React and bootstrap.